etzkorn/arctools/README.md

 # Additional`activity_stats` method options

-### Summarizing PA only in a chosen time-of-day subset
+### Summarizing PA within a fixed set of minutes only

 The `subset_minutes` argument allows to specify subset of a day’s minutes where activity summaries should be computed.
 There are 1440